mgunyho/PdArray/README.md

 The most basic usage of PdArray is to just draw a sequence of values or an envelope with your mouse.
-Increase the SIZE to get a smoother array, although you can get reasonably smooth envelopes with a small SIZE if you use the OUT SMTH output.
+Increase the SIZE to get a smoother array, although you can get reasonably smooth envelopes even with a small SIZE if you use the OUT SMTH output.

 ### Recording
 Input a ramp or LFO signal to REC POS, send audio or CV (or anything really) to